bvucode/crosvm-on-android/README.md

 ### Additional features

-Run multiple virtual machines from other directories with new Linux Distro, Image and etc.
+Run multiple virtual machines from other directories with new Crosvm, Linux Distro, Image and etc.